 - 2.15.
-Where tables have been provided for uncertainties (reopeners) e.g. smart meteringNet Zero, streetworks Cyber and Physical Security Upgrade Programme (PSUP), these costs should also be included in the associated opex, capex and repex activity tables. - 2.16.
+Where tables have been provided for uncertainties (reopeners) e.g. Net Zero, Cyber and Physical Security, these costs should also be included in the associated opex, capex and repex activity tables. - 2.16.
 Where a reopener is triggered there will be a requirement to provide additional information.
 This will be agreed by Ofgem and the relevant GDNs.